-We all know this one: Little girls kick people in the shins when they're angry.
-There doesn't seem to be any particular reason for it, but fiction writers everywhere seem to have agreed that when little girls are violent, the ideal expression of this violence is to kick people in the shins.
-Girls' lashing out violently at everyone about them is treated as cute and adorable, rather than, say, a sign of instability.
+Little girls kick people in the shins when they're angry.
+There doesn't seem to be any particular reason for it (sometimes it's that tiny rugrats can't kick much higher, but bigger kids still tend to go for the shins), but fiction writers everywhere seem to have agreed that when little girls are violent, the ideal expression of this violence is to kick people in the shins.
+Girls' lashing out violently at everyone about them is treated as cute and adorable or as hilarious rather than as brattiness or as jerkassery.

 - Happens to poor Aoki-sensei in Kodomo no Jikan, among other things.